Costco Wholesale Corporation Reports August Sales Results

 |Total Company

-Comparable sales for these periods excluding the impacts from changes in gasoline prices and foreign exchange were as follows:
+Comparable sales excluding the impacts from changes in gasoline prices and foreign exchange were as follows:

 |4 Weeks